mottjes/mottjes/README.md

 ### Hi there 👋

-I am an passionate Software Engineering student at 42Wolfsburg and I have developed a strong proficiency in C and C++ through hands-on projects that include:
+I am an Software Engineering student at 42Wolfsburg and I have developed a strong proficiency in C and C++ through hands-on projects that include:

 | Project  | Language | Description |
 |:--------------:|:--------:|:--------------|